 Professional investor test

-The Monochrome Investment Trust is made available to a 'professional investor' which includes:
+The Monochrome Investment Trust is made avaliable to a ‘professional investor’ which includes:

-- A body regulated under the Financial Corporations Act 1974.
+- A body registered under the Financial Corporations Act 1974;

 - A person who controls at least $10million.